themistocleous/themistocleous.github.io/athens.md

 layout: photos
 title: Athens, Greece
 permalink: /athens/
-description: "Photos from the Athens, Greece 2020."
+description: "Photos from the Athens, Greece 2020.
+Some spotlights include the Temple of Poseidon, Sounion and the amphitheater is the Ancient Theatre of Epidaurus in Epidaurus Greece."
 exclude: true

 photos:
     set: Athens
-    size: 7
+    size: 18
 ---